alex2276564/MMOSpawnPoint/README.md

     - PlaceholderAPI 2.11.6+ (for condition-based spawns)

 ## 📦 Other Plugins

-Also check out my other plugins for protecting your Minecraft server:

 > 🔍 **You can find more of my Minecraft plugins here:**
 > [https://github.com/alex2276564?tab=repositories](https://github.com/alex2276564?tab=repositories)